Azure/BatchExplorer/docs/setup.md

     Make sure the following are installed:

-    - Node.js 18 or higher
+    - Node.js LTS
-    - Python 3.6 or higher
+    - Python 3.6+
+    - Powershell 7+

     **On Windows:**